tashikomaaa/tasky/README.md

 ### Install Dependencies

+Install the necessary dependencies with npm:

 ```bash
 npm install
 ```

 ### Set Up Logs Directory

-Ensure a `logs/` directory exists in the root project folder:
+Create a `logs/` directory where process logs will be stored:

 ```bash
 mkdir logs